 - the patient assessment should be approached with the DR ABCDE system

-When any patient is acutely unwell, sometimes you need more hands to manage the situation – it isn’t a question of your abilities.
-This might be the ward nurses (particularly for background about the patient from their handover) but do consider calling the nurse in charge or having a low threshold to pull the ward buzzer usually located on the wall behind the patient
+When any patient is acutely unwell, sometimes you need more hands to manage the situation – this isn’t a question of your abilities.
+This might be the ward nurses, particularly for background information about the patient.
+Don’t be afraid to have a low threshold to pull the ward buzzer which is usually located on the wall behind the patient.

 Context and history are important in assessing the hypoxic patient but avoid the temptation to pore through notes.
 The majority of information will be found at the patient’s bedside.
-Simple measures and treatments can quickly stabilise the patient giving you the time to review the notes.
+Simple measures and treatments can quickly stabilise the patient giving you the time to review the notes later.

 An unresponsive or drowsy hypoxic patient should trigger a MET call.

-Problems found with an assessment of the airway should trigger a MET call.
+Problems found with an assessment of the airways should also trigger a MET call.

 Tracheostomy: remember if the patient has a tracheostomy, apply oxygen via this route.
 These patients usually have guides by their bedside with diagrams of where to apply oxygen.
 Always call for senior help with these patients as it is better to have people who know how to manage tracheostomies with you in non-ITU settings.
-ENT & anaesthetics are the best to help with this.
+ENT & anaesthetics are best suited to help you for this.